-- financial services, - professional services (other than health or b. medical services), - any other services (including use as a bet-C. ting office) appropriate to a shopping area.
+- a. financial services, - b. professional services (other than health or medical services), - any other services (including use as a betting office) appropriate to a shopping area.

 Where the services are provided principally to visiting members of the public.

 Class A3: Food and Drink